golemfactory/golem-usecases/README.md

  - Replacing docker mlbase image with something with CUDA support (like https://github.com/anibali/docker-pytorch/blob/master/cuda-8.0/Dockerfile).
 Important note - it's not that simple as copying the Dockerfile from link, as it should also inherit from `golemfactory/base`.
  - Keeping track of all randomness reduction.
 Key function - `derandom()` - is called in many places in the code, to reduce amount of randomness and allow us to verify steps of training.
  For now, it is just setting constant seeds in python random number generators - but in the future, we would like to have a stream of random bytes, either saved as a list in params.py, or received in messages from online requestor.
- - Implement batch ordering and verification
+ - Implement batch ordering and verification - for now, we don't do anything to prevent cyclic buffer attack.
+It requires a few things:
+  - Controlling for randomness
+  - Saving batch order during training (in some file besides `.begin` and `.end` model files.)
+  - Reading batch order during verification

  - Implement cross validation
  - Inheriting from `DummyTask`
  - Asynchronous reading and writing messages during training, in the `box_callback.py`.